 Pixel-by-pixel correlations between time series

-Looking at MKE and mean MHW intensity, we see that there is a negative correlation between them in the areas that are dominated by the fastest current speeds.
+There is a negative correlation between MKE and mean MHW intensity in the areas that are dominated by fastest current speeds (Figure 3).
 This is most visible in the AC and KC jets, but less clear in the GS, EAC, and BC.
-In other words, when the current flows fastest along its path, thermal events tend to be of lower intensity (note that thermal events localised to these jets are not intense at all, and so they are not visible or only faintly visible in the panels showing mean intensity).
+In other words, when the current flows fastest along its path, thermal events tend to be of lower intensity (note that thermal events localised to these jets are not at all intense, and so they are, at best, only faintly visible in the panels showing mean intensity).
 Additionally, in the AC, the region of the return current where mean kinetic energy is high also produces less intense thermal events; this response in the return current or extension portions of the WBCs is not visible in the other four regions.

-.
+When correlating the mean MHW intensity and EKE for all five WBCs (seen as deep purple in each panel of Fig. XXX), we tend to see a dipole-like structure.
+This structure shows positive correlations in EKE and mean intensity occurring within the poleward side of the high EKE regions, and negative correlations on the equatorward side.

 Outside of the these regions of maximal intensity there are also spatial patterns in the r-values, but they are more complex and quite difficult to describe.